marariadennis/javascript/Notes.md

 #Const cannot be redeclared or Redefined in JS

 Const does not define a costant value but defines a constant refference to a value.
+You use Const when declaring a new array, a new object, a new function, a new regex